embeddedaddicted/OctoPi_GUI_Setup/README.md

 * Enter the password, press any key to continue.

 * You will be asked whether you want the Pi to boot up into a desktop environment by default.
-Type ‘yes’.
+Type ‘yes’ and hit Enter.
 We can disable this functionality later on if we want to.

-(Add picture)

 * The resources for the desktop GUI will now download and install automatically
 * When complete, Type: